kucrut/kc-media-enhancements/readme.txt

 == Frequently Asked Questions ==

 = Can I only activate components I need? =
 Sure!
 By default, all components are enabled.
-If you have [KC Settings plugin] (http://wordpress.org/extend/plugins/kc-settings/) installed and activated, you'll have the luxury to select the components you need by visiting *Settings* &raquo; *KC Media Enhancements* in you dashboard.
+If you have [KC Settings plugin] (http://wordpress.org/extend/plugins/kc-settings/) installed and activated, you'll have the luxury to select the components you need by visiting *Settings* &raquo; *KC Media Enhc.* in you dashboard.

 If you don't want to use KC Setting plugin but still want to enable only certain components, you'll need to add this block of code to your theme's `functions.php` file and change each unwanted component's value to `false`: